jef-fortunahamid/GreenspotGrocerDBDesign/README.md

 **Create a New Schema**: This is simply creating our database, we will name it as `GreenspotGrocerDB`.
 Right-click on the "Schemas" pane (left side of the workbench) and choose "Create Schema" and this will pop out:
 ![image](https://github.com/jef-fortunahamid/GreenspotGrocerDBDesign/assets/125134025/fc44f9d9-9b19-4d08-8c48-565fdc10522e)
 Press "Apply".
 You can easily see this new database under the "Schema" pane.

 ![image](https://github.com/jef-fortunahamid/GreenspotGrocerDBDesign/assets/125134025/e774e2d6-d62a-4ef6-93fc-30b04c1575ee)

 **Create Tables**: Now, we'll proceed to run a series of queries to create our five tables.
 We need to take note of our database structure that we used to built our EER Diagram.
 However, before we proceed to run `CREATE TABLE` queries, we need to run this query:
 ```sql
 USE GreenspotGrocerDB;
 ```
-This is to ensure that we are running our queries on the correct database, this is especially required is we have other databases installed in our server.
+This is to ensure that we are running our queries on the correct database, this is especially required if we have other databases installed in our server.

 Now we run the following queries to create our table:
 ```sql